-Nowadays with 5G maturing, many mobile operators are already offering unlimited data which basically means that you don’t have to keep counting how many GBs of data you are consuming.
-However, it is important to pay attention to the small details and the Fair Use Policy (FUP) of your operator.
-Some operators have a policy where they can apply throttling on certain tariffs if customers don’t abide by FUP.
+Nowadays, with the 5G networks, many mobile operators are already offering unlimited data, which essentially means you don’t have to keep counting how many GBs of data you are consuming.
+However, it is important to pay attention to your operator’s small prints and the Fair Use Policy (FUP).
+Some operators have the policy to apply data throttling on certain tariffs if customers don’t abide by FUP.
 With throttling, your mobile operator can put a cap on the maximum speed you get on their mobile network after you have used up your monthly allowance e.g. a speed cap of 150 kbps.
 In other cases, they may restrict you to a lower network technology than you normally use when you exceed your allowance.
 For example, instead of the 4G LTE network that you mostly use, they may limit you to 3G networks to lower your data speed and therefore data consumption.